bacalhau-project/bacalhau/ops/ovh_servers_setup.md

 1. press `n` for a new partition
 1. press enter and confirm all defaults
-1. press `t` to select the partiton type
+1. press `t` to select the partition type
 1. insert `29` that is the alias for `29 Linux RAID` for `51.81.184.74` only.
 For the other 3 hosts use `FD` that stands for `raid`.
 The machines are different, not sure why.
-1. press `w` to write out the partiton to disk
+1. press `w` to write out the partition to disk

 Repeat the steps above for each disk: